 Correct tightening torque of threaded fasteners is very important to your safety.
 Always tighten fasteners to the correct torque.
-In case of a conflict between the instructions in this manual and information provided by a component manufacturer, consult with your dealer or the manufacturer's customer service representative for clarification.
 Bolts that are too tight can stretch and deform.
 Bolts that are too loose can move and fatigue.
 Either mistake can lead to a sudden failure of the bolt.